marchtea/mdtogh/descriptions.rst

 Change Log
 =====================

+- 2014/4/30 0.0.9 add option: --timeout. set timeout for requests. add cache support. now it will skip file which is not changed.
 - 2014/3/12 0.0.8 add option: --offline. offline rendering is supported.
 - 2014/3/11 0.0.7 add option: --toc_file. user can specific one file as toc. relative link will be resolved automatically.
 - 2014/3/6 0.0.6 add option: --encoding for offline renderer, fix relative link, add support for custom template